Naoghuman/articles/Iconfonts in JavaFX - An comparison between FontAwesomeFX, ControlFX and Ikonli.md

 ---

 TODO
-Idea: Compare the iconfonts from AweasomeFontFX, ControlFX and Ikonli.
+Idea: Compare the iconfonts from FontAwesomeFX, ControlFX and Ikonli.
 List features, advances aso.